 The University of Georgia is a very large, research-intensive institution.
 Nearly every faculty member on campus is conducting some type of research.
 Students at UGA can get involved in research in a number of ways: as volunteers, paid lab assistants or for course credit.
 If you are looking to get a paid position, keep an eye on the Biology listserv for openings or check in with your career consultant at the Career Center and look on Handshake for any job postings.

 If you are looking to simply volunteer in a laboratory or receive course credit (e.g., BIOL 4960) for research, the first step is to make a list of faculty members that are currently doing work you may be interested in.
-Review departmental webpages or use the FRED database to help narrow your search.
+Review departmental webpages or use head to the Integrated Life Sciences page to narrow your search.
 The UGA Center for Undergraduate Research Opportunities (CURO) also provides resources and tips for finding research opportunities.
 They also offer a limited number of research fellowships each year.

 Once you have found a lab you are interested in, reach out to the faculty member.
 E-mail is usually the best way to do this.
 In your email, express your specific reasons for wanting to join the lab (i.e., what about the research interests you) and provide some details about yourself and your future goals.

 Finding a lab does require you to be proactive.
 Lab openings are limited.
 You should expect to send out a number of e-mails before you find an open lab.
 Do not get discouraged!